jundalisay/superb/content/en/research/constitutions/in/part-19.md

 privy purse is abolished and all rights, liabilities and obligations in respect of privy purse are extinguished and accordingly the Ruler or, as the case may be, the successor of such Ruler, referred to in clause (a) or any other person shall not be paid any sum as privy purse.]

-364. Special provisions as to major ports and aerodromes.—(1) Notwithstanding anything in this Constitution, the President may by public notification direct that as from such date as may be specified in the notification—
+**Article 364.
+Special provisions as to major ports and aerodromes**

+1) Notwithstanding anything in this
+Constitution, the President may by public notification direct that as from such date as may be specified in the notification:
 (a) any law made by Parliament or by the Legislature of a State shall not apply to any major port or aerodrome or shall apply thereto subject to such exceptions or modifications as may be specified in the notification, or